 Huayna Picchu Mountain, also known as Wayna Picchu, is the big mountain you see in the most famous photos of Machu Picchu, the classic postal pictures.
 This peak rises at 2,693 meters (8,835 feet), and it's located on the north side of Machu Picchu.

 From the access point, it takes about 1 hour to reach the top and then 45 minutes down the same trail.
-Inside Huayna Picchu mountain, you will find steep, narrow stairs known as the "Stairs of Death."
-But it's not all scary - you'll also find terraces, temples, and loads of orchids, not to mention the fantastic views.
+In Huayna Picchu mountain, you will find steep, narrow stairs known as the "Stairs of Death," but there's also beauty to discover: terraces, temples, and loads of orchids, not to mention the fantastic views.

 Local guides and historians say this mountain used to be home to an old high priest responsible for astronomical observations.
 It was also the hotspot for religious ceremonies and offerings to the local gods.

-Now, if you're looking to hike this mountain, you'll need to book entry tickets in advance.
-Keep reading to find out how!
+If you're looking to hike this mountain, you'll need to book entry tickets in advance.
+Keep reading to find out how.

 Location